Discover the world through travel & beyond!

 New Orleans Botanical Garden (Photo credit: Zack Smith, courtesy of New Orleans & Company)

 Look for educational explanations at each hole.
-What a fun way to get outside, play together as a family, and gain insight into a destination!
+What a fun way to get outside, play together as a family, and learn about a destination!

 City Putt miniature golf course for families in New Orleans